ButinVladimir/cyberiada/ROADMAP.md

 If crew member has medkit, they can heal themselves and other during ther turn.
 Medkit has limited amount of HP to recover.

+### Shield

+If crew member has shield, they have chance to draw enemy fire on themselves per turn.

 ## Server

 Player can purchase or write server for running programs.
 Server has three parameters:

 - Level increases perfomance of running programs.
-Programs with level below difficulty level won't work.
+Programs with level below difficulty level won't work
 - RAM allows to run more and larger programs
 - Cores allow to run more programs simultaneously